 I love writing for radio.
 Your words – and sometimes even your voice – go straight into the mind of the person listening.
 It’s the least mediated medium!

-KG: What are you making of the World Cup?
-How did working as a sports reporter change the way that you watch and/ or play sports?
+KG: How did working as a sports reporter change the way that you watch and/or play sports?

 LT: See above!
 I’ve watched quite a bit, and after years of having to wait dutifully for the whistle, I now have the luxury of leaving a boring match after ten minutes to water the garden.
-My one educated insight into the England squad in this World Cup is that in the tournaments I covered (from 1996), you used to hear the word “unthinkable” a lot.
+In the tournaments I covered (from 1996), you used to hear the word ‘unthinkable’ a lot.
 It would be unthinkable to exclude a big-name player from the line-up, for example, even though he’d contributed zero so far.
-But this time, there is no “unthinkable” element and I’m glad.
+But in the last World Cup, for example, there was no ‘unthinkable’ element and I’m glad.
 Football is soaked in stupid logic of that sort.
-You still get Alan Shearer saying in the analysis bits, “He will do it, Gary, because he has to do it.”
+You still get Alan Shearer saying in the analysis bits, ‘He will do it, Gary, because he has to do it.’
 It’s utter balls.

 KG: What were your formative experiences of the police procedural or detective film or novel?